bolmenbygdens-friskola/hemsida/content/_index.en.md

 With us, children grow in a calm and inspiring environment – with small class sizes, close relationships between students and adults, and a curriculum where water, storytelling, and nature are part of every day.

-The school is planned to start in the fall semester of 2027 - Welcome with your expression of interest!
+The school is scheduled to open in the autumn term of 2027.
+To stay up to date on the process, register your interest via the link above!
-*(registration of interest is not binding)*
+*(Registration is not an application to the school; that will come at a later stage.)*

 # What makes us unique?
 - **Learning in natural environments**